Connection matrices in combinatorial topological dynamics: Preliminaries

-We say that a topological space~$X$ is a {\em finite topological space} if $X$ is finite.
-Finite topological spaces differ from general topological spaces because the only Hausdorff topology on a finite topological space $X$ is the discrete topology consisting of all subsets of $X$.
-In consequence, unlike in Hausdorff topological spaces, the closure of a singleton need not be a singleton.
-Moreover, for any $A\subset X$ we have
+Finally, we say that a topological space~$X$ is a {\em finite topological space} if the underlying set~$X$ is finite.
+Finite topological spaces differ from general topological spaces, because the only Hausdorff topology on a finite topological space~$X$ is the discrete topology consisting of all subsets of~$X$.
+Moreover, the celebrated Alexandrov Theorem~\cite{Al1937} states that every finite, $T_0$ topological space can equivalently be considered as a poset, if we set $x\leq_\cT y$ whenever $x \in \cl_\cT y$.
+The results of this paper apply only to a very special, but crucial for applications, class of finite topological spaces, namely Lefschetz complexes (see Section~\ref{sec:lefschetz}).
+However, the view through the lens of the non-standard features of finite topological spaces facilitates a better understanding of the peculiarities of combinatorial topological dynamics.
+We refer the interested reader to~\cite{barmak:11a,barmak:etal:20a,LKMW2020} for more information.

-where we abbreviate~$\cl\{x\}$ to the more convenient notation~$\cl x$.
-A remarkable feature of finite topological spaces is the following theorem.

-\begin{thm}[P.~Alexandrov~\cite{Al1937}] For a preorder $\leq$ on a finite set $X$, there exists a topology $\cT_\leq$ on $X$ whose open sets are precisely the upper sets with respect to~$\leq$.
-Conversely, if for a given topology~$\cT$ on a finite set~$X$ we define

-then~$\leq_\cT$ is a preorder.
-The correspondences $\cT\mapsto\;\leq_\cT$ and $\leq\;\mapsto\cT_\leq$ are mutually inverse.
-Under these correspondences, continuous maps are transformed into order-preserving maps, and vice versa.
-Moreover, the topology~$\cT$ is~$T_0$ if and only if the preorder~$\leq_\cT$ is a partial order. \end{thm}

-Locally closed sets have a special characterization in finite topological spaces. \begin{prop} Assume $X$ is a finite topological space and $A\subset X$.
-Then the set~$A$ is locally closed if and only if for all $x,y,z\in X$ one has